TwahaNz/hello-world/README.md

 # hello-world
 This is a basic program
-My Name is Twaha and I am an enthusiast.
+My Name is Twaha, I am an enthusiast software programmer.